FRANÇAIS

 Mammalian cell encapsulation in monodisperse chitosan beads using microchannel emulsification

-Shin, Dongjin S., Touani, Francesco K., Aboud, Damon G. K., Kietzig, Anne-Marie, Lerouge, Sophie et Hoesli, Corinne A..
+Shin, Dongjin S., Touani, Francesco K., Aboud, Damon G. K., Kietzig, Anne-Marie, Lerouge, Sophie and Hoesli, Corinne A..
 2023. « Mammalian cell encapsulation in monodisperse chitosan beads using microchannel emulsification ».
 Colloids and Surfaces A: Physicochemical and Engineering Aspects, vol. 661.

 Compte des citations dans Scopus : 2.